otaviocals/dev_dat_prod/include.md

 * geom_jitter added if required.

 ### How to run
-* Create an app directory in the current working directory.
+* Create an App directory in the current working directory.
-* Copy server.R, ui.R and include.md into the app directory.
+* Copy server.R, ui.R and include.md into the App directory.
 Those files can be found at the Github link.
+* Move into the App directory.
 * If Shiny isn't installed, install it running "install.packages("shiny")".
 * Load the Shiny library with "library(shiny)".
 * Launch the app by running "runApp()".